Kantragada: Transport

 National Highway 16, a part of Golden Quadrilateral highway network, is 9 km from the village.
-The nearest railway station is Palasa railway station having a distance of 12 km and the nearest airport is Visakhapatnam Airport at a distance of 200 km.
+The nearest railway station is Palasa railway station having a distance of 12 km.
+The nearest airport is Visakhapatnam Airport at a distance of 200 km and Biju Patnaik International Airport is 240 km away.

 Administration and politics

 Kantragada is a part of Rentikota Panchayat and Palasa mandal.
 Kantragada official language is Telugu.
 The village comes under Palasa (Assembly constituency) in Andhra Pradesh Legislative Assembly.
 Kantragada pincode is 532221 and STD code 08945.

-Places of Interest
+Places of interest

 The popular Gandahati waterfall is located in Gajapati District of Odisha is just 17 km away.
-The historical Mahendragiri hills were located around 40 km from the village.
+The historical Mahendragiri hills were located around 33 km from the village.
 Nearest beach is Akkupalli is located at a distance of 23 km.